Jaramilloh/Process-Light-Fields-Captured-With-Lytro-Camera/README.md

 ### Extraction
 Once calibration data is available, you can proceed to processing your own captured light fields.
 Place these light fields at the [LF folder](LF/).
 Then, you just have to run [extraction.m](extraction.m).
 This program will ask you first to select the [Light Field Toolbox path](LFToolbox0.5), then, it will ask you to select the [LF folder path](LF/), finally, it will ask you to select the [CallInfo.json file's path](Cameras/sn-A102430881/CalSamples/CalInfo.json).

 Therefore, the program will decodify each .lfp file at [LF folder](LF/), correcting the color on it and rectifying the scene.
 Then, it will extract a [mosaic](LF/Mosaicos/) image and the [sub-aperture images](LF/Frames) as well.
-Also, some part of the code will extract [angular portions](LF/Angular) for fixed spatial points, in any case, feel free to use it as well or modify wharever you want.

 **Light Field Central View Thumb (Color corrected and rectified)**
 ![LF_thumb](LF/IMG_0001__Decoded_Thumb.png)